dfinity/vessel/README.md

 `vessel verify` will verify that the given package set compiles successfully.

+`vessel verify --version 0.15.1` will compile the package set with version `0.15.1` of the Motoko compiler

 `vessel verify --compile` will compile the given package set and validate the wasm output using wasm-validate.

 `vessel verify --package <package_name>` will restrict the verification to the given package.